Updated: Jan 19

 Signet rings, for both men and women, have become increasingly popular.
 There is something about the heft of the gold weight on your hand that takes on a rich and important look.
 These signet rings usually have a monogram or design engraved on the top, making them more personalized and fashionable.

-My father’s ring is from the Italian side of the family, originally from Albenga (just outside of Genoa).
-The Duke’s crown sits atop the three pinecones, or pineapples as they are officially called in heraldry, which are representative of inexhaustible abundance of life in nature.
-To the right of pinecones, the golden lion appears once more with “bends”, or diagonal lines behind him symbolizing the “knight’s scarf” or defence.
+The Duke’s crown sits atop the three pinecones, or "pineapples" as they are officially called in heraldry, which are representative of an inexhaustible abundance of life in nature.
+To the right of pinecones, the golden lion appears once more with “bends”, or diagonal lines behind him symbolizing the “knight’s scarf” or defense.